-Also, even if your home isn’t that large you may still find yourself in trouble if you have a lot of interferences, like thick concrete walls or microwaves and a properly placed wireless repeater can prevent a lot of headaches.
+Also, even if your home isn’t that large you may still find yourself in trouble if you have a lot of interference, like thick concrete walls or microwaves and a properly placed wireless repeater can prevent a lot of headaches.

 But, there are some drawbacks you should be aware of.
 A wireless repeater will reduce your wireless throughput by approximately 50 % and this is because the transmission doesn’t go directly from the router to client, but through the repeater.
-You should also keep an eye on the used channels, as you could more easily get interferences.
+You should also keep an eye on the used channels, as you could more easily get interference.